analog-nico/express-print-routes/README.md

 ## Contributing

-To set up your development environment for express-print-routes:
+To set up your development environment for `express-print-routes`:

 1. Clone this repo to your desktop,
 2. in the shell `cd` to the main folder,